 From livers to paracetamol.
 Georgia from CMAC ran us through the ground-breaking and potentially industry disrupting application SIFT-MS on real-time analysis of the drying process in pharmaceutical production.
 In a nutshell, it’s allowing them to see in real time when the process is complete and in so doing, saving them a metric shedload of time and CO2.

-Just before lunch, Joeri Vercammen of Interscience showed us how they’re been trying to bring down the olive oil mafia by using SIFT-MS to identify counterfeit products.
-Following this was a robust discussion on the value of doing full scan or Selected Ion Monitoring in such cases. *Spoiler* full scan wins this one.
+Joeri Vercammen of Interscience explained how they’re trying to challenge the olive-oil mafia by using SIFT-MS to identify counterfeit products.
+We then discussed the value of doing full scan or Selected Ion Monitoring in such cases. *Spoiler* full scan wins this one.

-After some sandwiches and coffee was Anatune’s very own Mark Perkins with his impassioned presentation on the potential of Automated SIFT-MS. From my – let’s say – ‘differently technical’ vantage point, putting a multipurpose sampler on the SIFT-MS turns it into an almost completely different beast, capable of complementing work done in almost any laboratory.
+After sandwiches and coffee, Anatune’s very own Mark Perkins gave a presentation on the potential of Automated SIFT-MS. From my vantage point, putting a multipurpose sampler on the SIFT-MS turns it into an almost completely different beast.
+One capable of complementing the work done in almost any laboratory.

-After Mark was quite finished, we all headed round the corner for a tour of the Anatune lab and some of the best cake you are likely to eat (shoutout to my mother).
-Our guests were able to have a tinker with our demo instruments with all the bells and whistles you’d expect like multi-inlet ports and heated transfer lines.
+After Mark was quite finished, we all headed round the corner for a tour of the Anatune lab.
+And for a slice of the best cake you are likely to eat (shoutout to my mother).
+Our guests were able to tinker with demo instruments, exploring features such as multi-inlet ports and heated transfer lines.